 One might think that we could keep powerful agents shutdownable by training them to violate this condition.
 The idea would be to train agents to disprefer trajectories in which they manipulate the shutdown button to otherwise-identical trajectories in which they leave the button unmanipulated.
 Such agents would have terminal reasons to leave the button alone.

-And independently of worries that the agent’s aversion to button manipulation might be insufficiently general, we’d also have to worry that the aversion might be insufficiently strong.
+And independently of worries that the agent’s aversion to button manipulation might be insufficiently general, we’d also have to worry that its aversion might be insufficiently strong.
 As above, no one understands AI systems well enough to determine the strength of their aversions (Bowman 2023, sec.
 5; Hassenfeld 2023).
 The aversion to button manipulation could be strong enough to keep the agent shutdownable in training, but then in deployment the agent might discover an opportunity to achieve its goals to some unprecedentedly great extent and this opportunity might be attractive enough to trump the agent’s aversion.
 The Third Theorem is instructive here too: it suggests that patient agents will sometimes be willing to incur significant costs to manipulate the button.
 Overcoming an aversion may be one such cost.

 Each of these possibilities – insufficient generality and insufficient strength – is at present impossible to rule out, so training in an aversion to button manipulation can’t give us any real assurance of shutdownability.
 We need another solution.